preetham-ad/DevOps_Notes_Preetham/GitHub Actions Notes/GitHub Actions.md

 ##
 **Automatic Detection**:

-How It Works: GitHub Actions scans the .github/workflows/ directory for YAML files that define workflows.
+- *How It Works*: GitHub Actions scans the .github/workflows/ directory for YAML files that define workflows.
 Workflows are then triggered based on events such as pushes or pull requests.
-Example Path: If you have a file named main.yml in the .github/workflows/ directory, GitHub will recognize it as a workflow file.
+- *Example Path*: If you have a file named main.yml in the .github/workflows/ directory, GitHub will recognize it as a workflow file.

 ## GitHub Actions for CI/CD